TosbackCgusBridge-Bot/CGUs-versions/Godaddy/unknown.md

 You agree DBP, as Registrant, will arrange for Your Registrar to charge the credit card You have on file with the Registrar, at the Registrar's then current rates.

-Renewal fees, once charged, will be non-refundable.
-You may also elect to disengage the automatic renewal feature for DBP's private registration services, by logging into Your DBP customer account and disabling the privacy service.
+You may elect to disengage the automatic renewal feature for DBP's private registration services, by logging into Your DBP customer account and disabling the privacy service.
 It is Your responsibility to keep Your credit card information current and accurate, including the expiration date.

 If for any reason DBP and/or the Registrar for Your domain name is unable to charge Your credit card for the full amount of the service provided, or if DBP and/or the Registrar is charged back for any fee it previously charged to the credit card You provided, You agree that DBP and/or the Registrar may, without notice to You, pursue all available remedies in order to obtain payment, including but not limited to immediate cancellation of all services DBP provides to You.